Regularizing Attention Networks for Anomaly Detection in Visual Question Answering: Experiments

 \subsection{Irrelevant Question Detection (Task 4)}

 In Table~\ref{tab:irr_q}, the attention-based anomaly detection outperforms the previous methods with extra models for irrelevant question detection.
 Q-Q' SIM \cite{ray2016question} and QPC-Sim \cite{mahendru2017promise} are the tailored methods, which build extra models, using captioning models \cite{karpathy2015deep} to generate a question relevant to the image and compares it with the input question.
 Even though our attention-based anomaly detector does not use additional models to detect irrelevant questions, RA-MAPs (T) of BUTD and MHB+ATT outperform the previous tailored methods.
 Moreover, our method can also be applied to detect other types of anomalies, including irrelevant questions.
-Our qualitative results that VQA models with our regularization avoid generating a strong attention when the question is irrelevant to the image (Appendix D).

 Compared to BUTD and MHB+ATT, BAN and MCAN have a room for improvement of irrelevant question detection.
 BAN and MCAN use the pairwise relationship between all question tokens and visual objects in their cross-modal attention networks, along with multiple heads of attention.
 Thus, one of the attention heads might pay strong attention to interrogatives in irrelevant questions.
 In this study, we focus on the importance of cross-modal attention for anomaly detection in VQA.